sijones/VE.DirectMQTTCANBUS/README.md

 With the help of the MQTT server you can integrate the monitoring data to virtually any Home Automation System.
 I use Home Assistant to automate off peak battery charging (using Force Charge) and can also enable and disable the charging and discharging.

 ## Features
-- Listen to VE.Direct messages and publish a block (consisting of several key-value pairs) to a MQTT broker<br>Every key from the device will be appended to the MQTT_PREFIX and build a topic. e.g. MQTT_PREFIX="/MPPT"; Topic /MPPT/V will contain the Battery Voltage<br> so please see the VE.Direct protocol for the meaning of topics
+- Listen to VE.Direct messages and publish a block (consisting of several key-value pairs) to a MQTT broker<br>Every key from the device will be appended to the MQTT_PREFIX and build a topic. e.g. MQTT_PREFIX="/SMARTBMS"; Topic /SMARTBMS/V will contain the Battery Voltage<br> so please see the VE.Direct protocol for the meaning of topics
 - Supports MQTT Commands to enable and disable charge/discharging of an inverter, force charge the batteries to be able to charge over night at off peak rates.
+See the home assistant file for the commands and config.
 - SSL is currently disabled
 - Supports single MQTT server
 - OneWire temperature sensors will be supported in a future version